bitpredator/empiretown/server-data/resources/[esx_addons]/esx_mechanicjob/README.md

 This program Is distributed In the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty Of MERCHANTABILITY Or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License For more details.

+ATTENTION:
+You are not authorized to change the name of the resource and the resources within it.

+If you want to contribute you can open a pull request.

+You are not authorized to sell this software (this is free project).

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-You should have received a copy Of the GNU General Public License along with this program.
-If Not, see http://www.gnu.org/licenses/.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.